TomiXRM/CANViewer/README.md

 - CAN device must be available (for SLCAN, [CANable2.0](https://canable.io) or [MKS CANable](https://ja.aliexpress.com/item/1005003746105255.html))
 - Python must be installed.
-  - If [Poetry](https://python-poetry.org) is not installed, it must be installed beforehand.
-(It is used for version control of libraries)
+  - If [uv](https://docs.astral.sh/uv/) is not installed, it must be installed beforehand (for example, with `pip install uv`).
+It is used for dependency management.
-  - Resolving dependencies using Poetry will automatically install the packages needed to run your Python application.
+  - Resolving dependencies using uv will automatically install the packages needed to run your Python application.
 - It is useful to have `make` included!

 ## How to build